aristidesgpg/Symfony-car-service/README.md

         `yes | php bin/console doctrine:migration:migrate`

         `yes | php bin/console doctrine:fixtures:load`

+        `php bin/console assets:install --symlink`
+        This command will set up the symlinks for swagger-ui (if necessary)

 6. NOTE: Occasionally as things change you will have to remove containers and images created by docker-compose using the commands below